 Do you involve patients in making decisions about their treatment?
-Do you ask them to consider the pros and cons of different treatment options, including no treatment?6 Do you come to an agreement on a course of action?6 If a plan cannot be agreed on, do you consider whether it’s appropriate to consult with another physician or to refer the patient to another physician?
+Do you present them with the pros and cons of different treatment options, including no treatment?6 Do you come to an agreement on a course of action?6 If a plan cannot be agreed on, do you consider whether it’s appropriate to refer the patient to another physician?
 Do you document your interactions with patients in their medical record including the agreed-upon plan and next steps?

-Effective communication is essential to safe medical care and physicians may be unaware of their skill level, in some instances over-estimating it.13,14 An assessment of skills can clarify the level and any need for improvements and training.2,14,15
+Effective communication is essential to safe medical care and physicians may be unaware of their skill level, in some instances over-estimating it.12, 13 An assessment of skills can clarify the level and any need for improvements and training.2, 13, 14

 There are resources to help physicians improve their communication skills.
 Some education organizations and universities offer materials, workshops, and courses.
-For instance, Dalhousie University in Nova Scotia offers a communications skills program for physicians.16 Physicians may also consider a workshop offered by the CMPA or by the CMPA’s affiliated company, Saegis.
+For instance, Dalhousie University in Nova Scotia offers a communications skills program for physicians.15

 The bottom line